NDSS Symposium 2020 Call for Papers

 Authors and Program Committee members are required to indicate any conflict of interest and its nature.
 Advisors and advisees, as well as authors and PC members with an institutional relationship are considered to share a conflict of interest.
-Professional collaborations (irrespective of whether they resulted in a publication) that occurred in the past 3 years and close personal relationships equally constitute a conflict of interest.
+Professional collaborations (irrespective of whether they resulted in publication or funding) that occurred in the past 2 years and close personal relationships equally constitute a conflict of interest.
 PC members, including chairs that have a conflict of interest with a paper, will be entirely excluded from the evaluation of that paper.

-The PC Chairs are not allowed to submit to the conference.
+The PC Co-Chairs are not allowed to submit to the conference.

 PC chair contact: [email protected]